kcx1/qplug/README.md

 ##### Check Q-plug
 This command will allow you to check a few different things.
 - Version: This will return the version number of the Q-plug itself (this can also be found using `qplug -V`)
-- Q-plug: Check if your current directory is a qplug project!
+- Q-plug: Check if your current directory is a Q-Plug project!
 - Config: Get the path of the discovered configuration, if any.

 ```help